MaharaProject/mahara/README.md

 modification to support other databases.
  * Postgres 9.1 or later
  * MySQL 5.1 or later (or MariaDB equivalent)

+Note: This version of Mahara has NOT been tested on Postgres 10+, MySQL 8.0+, MariaDB 10.3+ versions.

 ### PHP